 For local businesses, showing up on page one of Google is a must.
 It can mean the difference between success and failure.
 COVID-19’s impact on consumer behaviour has made this even more important – more on that here.

-Any local business wanting to be found online needs a good local SEO strategy, and a good local SEO strategy starts with a completely optimized Google My Business (GMB) listing.
+Any local business wanting to be found online needs a good local SEO strategy, and a good local SEO strategy starts with a completely optimized Google Business Profile (formerly Google My Business).
 It’s an easy, but critical first step.

-a GMB listing is free to set up an will help you appear in local searches on Google Maps, Local Finder, and all mobile searches.
+A Google Business Profile is free to set up and will help you appear in local searches on Google Maps, Local Finder, and all mobile searches.

 First thing’s first.
 If you haven’t already claimed your listing do it now.
 To claim your business listing go to https://www.google.com/business.